v4rshi/v4rshi.github.io/seasons_eda.md

 ### 11. I counted unique genres and did a [Pareto](https://www.cec.health.nsw.gov.au/CEC-Academy/quality-improvement-tools/pareto-charts#:~:text=The%20Pareto%20Chart%20is%20a,represented%20by%20the%20curved%20line.) analysis to see what genres of music make up most of my listening.
 For those unfamiliar with what a Pareto (also known as the 80/20 rule) suggests 80% of effects come from 20% of causes, helping people prioritize efforts on the most impactful areas.
 Sometimes it may not even be 80/20, but that is the ratio most commonly used.

 The fact that nearly 50% of my music falls into just 30 genres out of 1412 suggests a concentration of preference.
 Although the graph below shows only the top 100 genres, making the Pareto distribution less visible, this finding suggests a need for deeper exploration of the genres present in the dataset.
-I will hold off on this for now, but I can see this being interesting if I wanted to build a recommendation engine.
+I will hold off on this for now, but I can see this being interesting if I wanted to eventually build a recommendation engine.

 <img src="images/spotify_project/pareto_zoom.png?raw=true" width="1000" class="zoom" alt="Zoomable Image"/>

+### 12. I created t-SNE Visualization and Analysis of Music Clustering Based on Audio Features
+For those unfamiliar, t-SNE is a technique that simplifies complex, high-dimensional data into a 2D map to reveal patterns, while KMeans groups similar items into clusters (and click here to learn more about both).
+In this analysis, t-SNE helps us visualize the data, and KMeans identifies clusters of songs based on their audio features.
+Essentially, I’m using these methods to group songs that share similar characteristics from the dataset.
+It’s an intriguing way to uncover patterns in music!
+I used the elbow method (click here to know more about that) to figure out how many clusters was best (turns out to be 4) and this was the outcome:

+<iframe src="images/spotify_project/tsne_clustering.html" width="500" height="300"></iframe>

+This graph shows a t-SNE (t-Distributed Stochastic Neighbor Embedding) visualization of song clustering based on audio features.
+The t-SNE algorithm has reduced the high-dimensional audio feature space to a 2D representation, allowing us to visualize patterns and clusters in the data.
+Key takeaways are:

+This graph shows a t-SNE (t-Distributed Stochastic Neighbor Embedding) visualization of song clustering based on audio features.
+The t-SNE algorithm has reduced the high-dimensional audio feature space to a 2D representation, allowing us to visualize patterns and clusters in the data.
+Let's analyze this in conjunction with the centroids provided:

+1. Number of Clusters:
+   The graph and centroid table both indicate 4 distinct clusters (0, 1, 2, 3), represented by different colors in the plot.

+2. Cluster Distribution:
+   - The clusters appear to have some overlap, which is common in music data due to similarities across genres.
+   - There are some clear areas of concentration for each cluster, suggesting that the algorithm has identified meaningful groupings.

+3. Cluster Characteristics (based on centroids):
+   - Cluster 0 (Purple): Mid-range energy, high danceability, high speechiness.
+   - Cluster 1 (Orange): Highest energy and valence, low speechiness.
+Likely upbeat, danceable pop.
+   - Cluster 2 (Blue): Lowest energy, highest acousticness and instrumentalness.
+   - Cluster 3 (Pink): Second-highest energy, longest duration, lowest popularity.

+4. Spatial Distribution:
+   - The clusters are not perfectly separated, indicating some songs share characteristics across clusters.
+   - There's a notable spread in each cluster, showing variability within genres or styles.

+5. Feature Importance:
+   - Energy seems to be a key differentiator, with clear separation between high-energy (Cluster 1) and low-energy (Cluster 2) songs.
+   - Acousticness and instrumentalness appear to strongly influence Cluster 2's separation.

+6. Popularity:
+   - Interestingly, the most popular cluster on average (Cluster 1) is not the most prominent in the visualization, suggesting popularity isn't the primary factor in this clustering.

+7. Tempo and Duration:
+   - While not directly visible in the t-SNE plot, the centroids show variations in tempo and duration across clusters, contributing to the overall differentiation.

+8. Outliers:
+   - There are some points scattered away from the main cluster concentrations, possibly representing unique or genre-blending tracks.

+In conclusion, this t-SNE visualization effectively represents the complex audio feature space in a 2D format, revealing meaningful clusters that likely correspond to different musical styles or genres.
+The overlap between clusters reflects the nuanced nature of music categorization, where songs can share characteristics across traditional genre boundaries.

+I also looked at the seasonal distribution of clusters for a kick

+<iframe src="images/spotify_project/clustering_distribution_by_season.html" width="500" height="300"></iframe>

+These are my key takeaways:
+1. Seasonal Patterns:
+   - Cluster 1 (red) dominates across all seasons, with the highest number of tracks.
+   - Cluster 3 (purple) is the second most prevalent, especially in Winter and Autumn.
+   - Clusters 0 (blue) and 2 (green) have lower, relatively consistent numbers across seasons.
+2. Seasonal Variations:
+   - Winter has the highest overall number of tracks across all clusters.
+   - Spring shows the lowest overall number of tracks.
+   - Summer and Autumn have similar total track counts, falling between Winter and Spring.
+3. Cluster Trends:
+   - Cluster 1 peaks in Winter, with its lowest point in Spring.
+   - Cluster 3 is most prominent in Winter and Autumn, less so in Spring and Summer.
+   - Clusters 0 and 2 show less dramatic seasonal fluctuations.

+This seasonal analysis complements the t-SNE clustering by showing how music preferences or releases vary throughout the year.
+It could be valuable for playlist curation, release scheduling, and understanding seasonal music consumption patterns.
+Music streaming services could use this data to tailor recommendations based on the time of year, while artists and labels might consider optimal release times for different types of music.

-### 12. I also wanted to look at total track duration across seasons to see when I listened to longer playlists / more music by season but also by year.
+### 13. I also wanted to look at total track duration across seasons to see when I listened to longer playlists / more music by season but also by year.

 Again, unsurprisingly, I had a lot of free time in the winter across all my data and in the year 2020 during the pandemic because those playlists seem to be looooong.